astrotars/stream-ios-encrypted-chat/README.md

 ## Step 2: Listing Users

-Next, we'll create a view to list other users.
+Next, we'll create a view to list users.
 In the `Main.storyboard` we add a `UITableView` and back it by our custom `UsersViewController`:

 ![](images/users-storyboard.png)